Pork Belly Tacos with Crunchy Slaw

 • Soy sauce – You can use regular soy sauce or low sodium soy sauce.

-• Slaw ingredients – cucumber, carrot, radish, rice wine vinegar, and soy sauce.
+• Slaw ingredients – Cucumber, carrot, radish, rice wine vinegar, and soy sauce.

-• Taco ingredients – corn tortillas, yum yum sauce, and green onion.
+• Taco ingredients – Corn tortillas, yum yum sauce, and green onion.

 How to Make Pork Belly Slices